 In 1860, he took a job as a deputy tax collector for El Dorado County, California.
 He began his career as a lawman In 1864 when he was appointed City Marshal of Placerville, California.
-The same year, he was hired on as Undersheriff of El Dorado County.
-During this time, he helped to capture, kill, and scatter members of Ingram’s Rangers, a group of about 50 Confederate Bushwhackers who committed the Bullion Bend Robbery and planned other raids before being broken up by the Union authorities.
+The same year, he was hired as Undersheriff of El Dorado County.
+During this time, he helped to capture, kill, and scatter members of Ingram’s Rangers, a group of about 50 Confederate Bushwhackers.
+They committed the Bullion Bend Robbery and planned other raids before being broken up by the Union authorities.

-In 1873 James B. Hume became the Chief Special Officer of Wells, Fargo & Company to protect gold, money, and other valuables that the stages carried.
-By this time the company had built a reputation for taking safety seriously in transporting goods.
+In 1873 James B. Hume became the Chief Special Officer of Wells Fargo & Company to protect gold, money, and other valuables that the stages carried.
+By this time, the company had built a reputation for taking safety seriously in transporting goods.
 To safeguard valuable shipments, gold and other treasure were contained in sturdy wooden boxes carried in the front boot of a stagecoach or secured inside the stagecoach in an iron safe.

 As head of this detective force in California, Nevada, and Utah, Hume was described as “one of the best detectives on the Pacific Coast; prompt, vigilant, and firm; always sober, reticent in his business affairs; knew no fear of danger; confided into the fullest extent of his employers, and generally esteemed by all who have the pleasure of his acquaintance.”

 Hume quickly began to build Wells Fargo’s investigative unit by getting personally acquainted with drivers and shotgun messengers, and he often changed stagecoach routes and schedules.
 He redesigned the treasure box, making it too difficult for a single person to handle.
 He also creatively used early science and ballistics to catch outlaws by matching buckshot and bullets to guns and taking footprints.
 The special agents pursued robbers themselves and often assisted local sheriffs and law enforcement officers.
-Though they held no arrest powers, they were trained to keep a keen eye for evidence, sharp investigative techniques, and developed a reputation for dogged pursuit.
+Though they held no arrest powers, they were trained to keep a keen eye for evidence and sharp investigative techniques and developed a reputation for dogged pursuit.